pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Duration: 4s
 ```

-> To delete the stack itself, run [`pulumi stack rm`](/docs/cli/commands/pulumi_stack_rm).
+To delete the stack itself, run [`pulumi stack rm`](/docs/cli/commands/pulumi_stack_rm).
 Note that this removes the stack entirely from Pulumi Cloud, along with all of its update history.

-Congratulations!
-You've successfully provisioned some cloud resources using Pulumi.
-By completing this guide you have successfully:

-- Created a Pulumi new project.
-- Provisioned a new S3 bucket.
-- Added an `index.html` file to your bucket.
-- Served the `index.html` as a static website.
-- Destroyed the resources you've provisioned.

-On the next page, we have a collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure projects.

 ## Next steps

 Congrats!
 You've deployed your first project on AWS with Pulumi.
 Here are some next steps, depending on your learning style.

-### Learn Pulumi

-Dive into Learn Pulumi for a comprehensive walkthrough of key Pulumi concepts in the context of a real-life application.
+- **Learn pulumi**: Dive into [Learn Pulumi](/learn/pulumi-fundamentals) for a comprehensive walkthrough of key Pulumi concepts in the context of a real-life application.

-{{< get-started-next-step path="/learn/pulumi-fundamentals" label="Learn Pulumi Fundamentals" ref="gs-aws-learn" >}}

-### How-to Guides

-Explore our how-to guides if you're looking for examples of specific architectures or application stacks.
+- **AWS How-to Guides**: Explore our how-to guides if you're looking for examples of specific architectures or application stacks.
 These guides are available in all Pulumi languages and cover many common architectures such as [static websites](/registry/packages/aws-native/how-to-guides/aws-native-ts-s3-folder/), [EC2 virtual machines](/registry/packages/aws/how-to-guides/ec2-webserver/), [EKS clusters](/registry/packages/aws/how-to-guides/aws-ts-eks/), [Fargate containers](/registry/packages/aws/how-to-guides/ecs-fargate/), and [serverless applications](/registry/packages/aws/how-to-guides/rest-api/).

-{{< get-started-next-step path="/registry/packages/aws/how-to-guides" label="Explore How-to Guides" ref="gs-aws-guides" >}}

-### How Pulumi Works

-Learn how Pulumi works from its architecture to key concepts, including [stacks](/docs/concepts/stack/), [state](/docs/concepts/state/), [configuration](/docs/concepts/config/), and [secrets](/docs/concepts/secrets/).
+- **Pulumi concepts**: Learn how Pulumi works from its architecture to key concepts, including [stacks](/docs/concepts/stack/), [state](/docs/concepts/state/), [configuration](/docs/concepts/config/), and [secrets](/docs/concepts/secrets/).

-{{< get-started-next-step path="/docs/concepts/" label="Read Documentation" ref="gs-aws-docs" >}}

-### Blog Posts

-Read through the latest blog posts about using Pulumi with AWS, including everything from new AWS features and products supported by Pulumi to technical architectures and best practices.
+- **Blog posts**: Read through the [latest blog posts](/blog/tag/aws) about using Pulumi with AWS, including everything from new AWS features and products supported by Pulumi to technical architectures and best practices.

-{{< get-started-next-step path="/blog/tag/aws" label="Read the Pulumi Blog" ref="gs-aws-blog" >}}